artursmirnov/build-pushes/README.md

 ## Force push tricks

 -  First, does this trigger a build?
--  Here it goes again∫
+-  Here it goes again
+-  ∫ This is a neat push